OpenVidu/openvidu.io/docs/docs/openvidu-call/docs.md

 ### Authentication

 OpenVidu Call provides user authentication to ensure that only authorized users can access the videoconference rooms.
-The authentication process is handled by the OpenVidu Call backend, which uses **Basic Authentication** to verify the user credentials.
+The authentication process is handled by the backend, which uses **Basic Authentication** to verify the user credentials.

 ### Video conferencing